FreeAndFair/ColoradoRLA/docs/25_developer.md

 decrease new developers' ramp-up time as well as to standardize on specific versions of tools for development.

-Instructions for installing Eclipse and the plugins we leverage are at [README-ECLIPSE.md](../server/README-ECLIPSE.md).
+Instructions for installing Eclipse and the plugins we use are at [README-ECLIPSE.md](../server/README-ECLIPSE.md).

 * [GitHub](https://github.com/FreeAndFair/ColoradoRLA) for distributed